 Function Operation Opportunity Performance metrics Base salary To recognise the individual's skills and experience and to provide a competitive base reward.
 Base salaries are reviewed from time to time, with reference to salary levels for similar roles at comparable companies, to individual contribution to performance; and to the experience of each executive.
 Any base salary increases are applied in line with the outcome of the review as part of which the Committee also considers average increases across the Group.
-In respect of existing Executive Directors it is anticipated that salary increases will generally be in line with those of salaried employees as a whole.
-In exceptional circumstances (including, but not limited to, a material increase in job size or complexity) the Committee has discretion to make appropriate adjustments to salary levels to ensure that they remain market competitive.
-This was the case for salary increases awarded during the course of 2016.
+In respect of existing Executive Directors if is anticipated that salary increases will generally be in line with those of solaried employees as a whole.
+In exceptional circumstances (including, but not limited to, a material increase in job size or complexity) the Committee has discretion to make appropriate adjustments to solary levels to ensure that they remain market competitive.
+This was the case far salary increases awarded during the course of 2016.
 None Pension To provide an opportunity for executives to build up income upon retirement.
-All executives are either members of the Unite Group Personal Pension scheme or receive a cash pension allowonce.
+All executives are either members of the Unite Group Personal Pension scheme or receive a cash pension allowance.
 Salary is the only element of remuneration that is pensionable.
 Executive Directors receive a pension contribution of 20% of salary or an equivalent cash allowance.
-None circumstances outside of management control.
-The Committee also considers measures outside of the bonus framework (e.g. H&S) to ensure there is no reward for failure.
+None function Operation Opportunity Performance metrics Benefits To provide non-cash Executives receive benefits that consist primarily of the provision of a company car or a car allowance, and private Benefits vary by role and individual circumstances; eligibility and cost is reviewed periodically. circumstances; eligibility and cost is benefits which are competitive in the market in which the executive is employed. health care insurance, although can include any such benefits that the Committee deems appropriate.
+The Committee retains the discretion to approve a higher cost in certain circumstances (e.g. relocation) or in circumstances where factors outside the company's control have changed materially (e.g. increases in insurance premiums). in such benefits that the ee deems appropriate.
+In a Committee retains the discretion to approve a higher cost in certain circumstances (e.g. relocation) or in circumstances where factors outside the company's control have changed materially (e.g., increases SAYE To encourage the ownership of shares in Unite.
+An HMRC-approved scheme whereby employees (including Executive Directors) may save up to the maximum monthly savings limit (as determined by prevailing HMRC guidelines) over a period of three.
+Options granted at a 20% discount.
+Savings are capped at the prevailing HMRC limit at the time employees are invited to participate.
+None function Operation Opportunity Performance metrics Performance related Performance measures, targets and weightings are set at the start of the year.
+For Executive Directors, the Performance is asserbasis, as measured against specific annual bonus To incentivise and reward strong performance The scheme has two elements: a 'corporate' element and an 'individual' multiplier element.
+At the end of the year, the Remuneration Committee determines the maximum annual bonus opportunity is 144% of base salary, comprising: measures typically i estart of each year.
+The nclude both financial netrics as well as the rsonal objectives. against financial and non-financial extent to which targets have been achieved. > A moximum Corporate measure ~ annual targets, thus delivering value to shareholders and being consistent with the delivery of the strategic plan.